 But this is the reality.
 Each country has its own problems.
 If not corruption, then illegal immigration.
 If not unemployment, then land pollution.
 Do not be deceived that there is a country that has everything in place.
 COVID-19 has unmasked each country’s fragility, and now we are left making fun of even those that we consider superpowers.
 I came across a joke a few days ago.
 “Looks like some countries have been lying to us.
 Coronavirus has proved to us that all these developed countries are just but third-world countries in a Gucci belt.’
 Well, this sentence bitterly hit home.

 Sadly but true, even developed countries have problems they are grappling with.
 There are some things that I genuinely don’t like about the UK.
 In Kenya, when you are unwell, all you need to do is to go to the hospital and seek treatment.
 Imagine in this country such freedom is unheard of.
 You have to call your General Practitioner (GP) seeking an appointment before making your way to the hospital.
-Sometimes, that appointment takes weeks or months to come .
+Sometimes, that appointment takes weeks or months to come by.
 Thankfully, I have not had a reason to seek medical attention.
 However, my friend suffered COVID-19, and all our attempts to see her get to the hospital were futile.
 She has now recovered, so we grateful for that.
 But, I rarely see people shout about this frustration.

 My point is, our frustration with the Kenyan government will not be won through insults directed to the President.
 We must be very deliberate in what we want our country to be.
 This we must do.
 Before you compose another insult to the President, or that Cabinet Secretary, or that political leader, take a minute and ask yourself whether you can express yourself without throwing in an insult.
-I am saying this with full understanding that a recently released survey conducted the United Nations Office on Drugs and Crime (UNODC) has ranked Kenyans as the worst bullies on Twitter.
+I am saying this with full understanding that a recently released survey conducted by the United Nations Office on Drugs and Crime (UNODC) has ranked Kenyans as the worst bullies on Twitter.

 You see, leaders serve within a given time frame.
 When their time is up, they will pack and go.
 Another leader will take office, and our insulting tendencies will continue.
 Unknowingly, what we are doing is damaging our country and its image out there.
 Imagine if we all saw the opportunity last Thursday (like I did) and branded our country using the photos we highly criticised.
 Think about the collective responsibility towards Nation Branding.